pactflow/docs.pactflow.io/website/docs/docs/permissions/predefined-roles.md

 ## Administrator

-The user who signed up for the PactFlow tenant will be assigned the Administrator role.
-They are then able to assign the Administrator role to other users.
+The PactFlow tenant user will be assigned the Administrator role.
+They can then assign the Administrator role to other users.

 #### Default permissions